SpookyKipper/TabIslandsForChrome/README.md

 - Opera GX
   - UI does not support tab groups
   - Opera seems to be working on it
+- Vivaldi
+  - UI does not support Chrome Tab Groups API
 - Kiwi Browser, or any mobile browsers that allows Chrome Extensions
   - Does not support Desktop Tab Groups API
 - Mozilla Firefox